Ritwik-1/Fine-Tune-SAM/README.md

 2) But connecting files is not easy in colab??

 **Solved:**
+1) Images need to be reshaped from 512x512 to 128x128 for saving RAM
-1) Tensors need to be connected to gpu to use GPU RAM
+2) Tensors need to be connected to gpu to use GPU RAM
-2) Segmentation masks are tensors with each tensor[i] being a mask They are contained in one file only
+3) Segmentation masks are tensors with each tensor[i] being a mask They are contained in one file only